From Salt Publishing

 Girls just wanna have guns.

 Males are almost always the perpetrators of mass shootings.
 But females are fully capable of shocking acts of violence and, in the US, military-style weapons are as easy to access as a new hairstyle.
-So, what if two high school girls decided to have some gun fun at the local college campus.

 Crime & Mystery

 Digital copies: Amazon

 Print book: Available in the UK at WH Smith and other bookshops.
 In the US and elsewhere, order from The Book Depository; no shipping fees!

 "Fans of Bret Easton Ellis and Joy Williams will appreciate the graphic reality of Corrigan's work."

 "With dark humor and a voice you can't help but fall for, Project XX is a page-turning, powerful story that examines female rage, identity, and societal expectations in an authentic and unforgettable way.
 It's Heathers meets Fight Club.
 It's unputdownable.
 It's a must-read!"

 "Corrigan pulls no punches in this edgy, satirical novel about Aimee, a troubled high school girl shattered by societal pressure, filled with rage, and driven to commit the ultimate heinous act.
 Told from Aimee's point of view, the surprise ending will seep into your thoughts and haunt you.
 Riveting, absurdly funny, and scary as hell.
 Fear the girl next door."

 ~Debbie Reed Fischer, author of Braless in Wonderland